-Nature has many things to teach us about the importance of feedback in our organizations.
+Nature has many things to teach us about the importance of organizational feedback.
 In nature, feedback is designed to help the ecosystem maintain a dynamic balance and remain resilient.
-Feedback plays the important function of curbing excess from within the system instead of outside the system.
+Feedback plays the important function of curbing excess from within the whole system instead of outside the system.

 In a living system, feedback provides information to adjust behavior.
 It doesn’t wait for outside regulations or laws to force a correction.
 It uses information to correct behavior that doesn’t support the health of the system.

 Organizations that are resilient and healthy have rich and diverse feedback loops.
 If an individual is behaving badly, there is feedback that occurs to check the behavior that isn’t serving the larger organization’s purpose.
 If the organization, a department, or a team isn’t acting in the best interest of the whole, there are feedback loops that let that entity know that they are behaving against the interests of the organization.